 Cardiovascular Problems: A chronically elevated heart rate or irregular heartbeat can cause damage to the heart itself over time.

-Higher Risk With Pregnancy: Expectant mothers with anemia have a higher risk of premature delivery and low birth weight.
+Higher Risk With Pregnancy: Expectant mothers with anaemia have a higher risk of premature delivery and low birth weight.

 Preventive Measures